Property hunters miss far-flung bargains in stampede to safety

 In Dublin, companies like Google are looking for more space and, with a shortage of supply, prime yields could start to come down from around seven percent as property prices begin to rise again.

-Even in Madrid and Milan, where property prices may fall further, the best shopping centers in the biggest cities have kept trading relatively well and command yields of 6.75 percent, said broker Savills.
+Even in Madrid and Milan, where property prices may fall further, the best shopping centres in the biggest cities have kept trading relatively well and command yields of 6.75 percent, said broker Savills.

 Compared with trading bonds on an open market, buying and selling property can be a long and complex process that could deter some first-time investors, given the desire for liquidity in the current jittery climate, said Andrew Morris, managing director at wealth management advisor Signature.